nathjohn/BlueGreen/README.md

 # BlueGreen

+[![Blue-Green Deployment](https://github.com/mbn-ms-dk/BlueGreen/actions/workflows/bluegreen.yml/badge.svg)](https://github.com/mbn-ms-dk/BlueGreen/actions/workflows/bluegreen.yml)

+[![CodeQL](https://github.com/mbn-ms-dk/BlueGreen/actions/workflows/codeql.yml/badge.svg)](https://github.com/mbn-ms-dk/BlueGreen/actions/workflows/codeql.yml)

 [Blue-Green Deployment](https://martinfowler.com/bliki/BlueGreenDeployment.html) is a software release strategy that aims to minimize downtime and reduce the risk associated with deploying new versions of an application.
 In a blue-green deployment, two identical environments, referred to as "blue" and "green," are set up.
 One environment (blue) is running the current application version and one environment (green) is running the new application version.

-[![Blue-Green Deployment](https://github.com/mbn-ms-dk/BlueGreen/actions/workflows/bluegreen.yml/badge.svg)](https://github.com/mbn-ms-dk/BlueGreen/actions/workflows/bluegreen.yml)

-[![CodeQL](https://github.com/mbn-ms-dk/BlueGreen/actions/workflows/codeql.yml/badge.svg)](https://github.com/mbn-ms-dk/BlueGreen/actions/workflows/codeql.yml)

-Once green environment is tested, the live traffic is directed to it, and the blue environment is used to deploy a new application version during next deployment cycle.
+Once the  green environment is tested, the live traffic is directed to it, and the blue environment is used to deploy a new application version during next deployment cycle.

 | Revision | Description |
 | -------- | -------- |